Alan (given name): Etymology and early history

-In Ireland and Gaelic-speaking Scotland, Alan may also be an Anglicization of an Irish word (with diminutive suffix) meaning "rock".
-For example, the modern Irish ailín means "little rock".
+In Ireland and Gaelic-speaking Scotland, Alan may also be an Anglicisation of an Irish word (with diminutive suffix) meaning "rock".
+For example, the modern Irish ailín means "little rock" or "pebble".
 Similarly, according to Patrick Woulfe, the Irish name Ailín is derived from diminutive ail, which means "noble", "rock".
 Woulfe stated that this name is a pet form of some other name beginning with the first element Ail-.
 Forms of the Gaelic name appear in early British records; the Latin form Ailenus was recorded by Adomnán (died 704).
 Another similar-looking word in Irish is álainn and Scottish Gaelic àlainn, which means "beautiful".

 Variations of the name

 There are numerous variations of the name in English.
 The variants Allan and Allen are generally considered to be derived from the surnames Allan and Allen.
 The form Allan is used mainly in Scotland and North America.
 In England, the given names Allan and Allen are less popular than Alan.
 However, in America all three are generally about the same in popularity.

 Alun is an old masculine given name in the Welsh language; although it is not directly related to Alan (it is derived from Proto-Celtic *alouno- meaning either "nourishing" or "wandering"), today it is generally used as a variant form of the English name.
 An earlier bearer of this name is Alun of Dyfed, a character in the Mabinogion.
 The name became popular in modern times when it was adopted as a bardic name by John Blackwell, a 19th-century Welsh poet.